10 best expense management software tools for HR and finance teams

 1. Paylocity

-Best for: Growing companies looking for an all-in-one finance, HR, and IT platform
+Best for: All-in-one finance, HR, and IT platform

 Paylocity brings HR, finance, and IT together in a single, unified platform designed for today’s modern workforce.
 By connecting payroll, benefits, expenses, accounts payable, and corporate cards to the same employee record, finance teams can manage every dollar employees earn and spend with precision and control.

-- AI-powered, touchless expense reports: Smart receipt scanning, automated mileage tracking, and real-time transaction capture make Paylocity’s expense experience virtually touchless.
-Employees simply snap or forward receipts, while AI parses, codes, and creates expense reports automatically for approval and reimbursement.
+- AI-powered expense reports: Smart receipt scanning, automated mileage tracking, and real-time transaction capture make Paylocity’s expense experience virtually touchless.
+Employees simply snap or forward receipts, while AI parses, codes, and automatically generates expense reports for approval and reimbursement.

 - Enhanced policy control and compliance: Automated policy enforcement, real-time visibility, and proactive identification of ineligible expenses assist finance teams with compliance and audit-readiness.
-Thresholds, per diems, and category rules are applied at capture, so errors and rework are drastically reduced.
+Thresholds, per diem rates, and category rules are applied at capture, reducing errors and rework.

 - Unified spend management ecosystem: Paylocity uniquely integrates expense management with payroll, HR, and workforce data for a single source of truth.
 AI-driven categorization and coding connect seamlessly with accounts payable, corporate cards, and reimbursements, ensuring every transaction ties back to the right employee, cost center, and policy.